Kimoy777/adamcaudill.github.io/source/rtsbot/index.markdown

 ## What is RTSbot?

 RTSbot is a web crawler or spider that retrieves the [robots.txt](http://www.robotstxt.org/) files from web sites for use in a security research project.
-The only file it will access is the robots.txt file in the root of your site (example.com/robots.txt), and under normal conditions, it will only access a domain once.
+The only file it will access is the robots.txt file in the root of your site (example.com/robots.txt), and under normal conditions, it will only access a domain once (except for that one site I hit 40,000 times, sorry!).
 It can be identified by the following user-agent:

     Mozilla/5.0 (compatible; RTSbot/1.0; +http://adamcaudill.com/rtsbot/)